ShindouMihou/Flora/README.md

 - [x] Home (`/`) and Post (`/posts/:id`) pages.
 - [x] HTTP API for getting posts and creating posts.
 - [x] HTTP API for creating new posts, deleting posts and updating posts.
+- [x] Bionic reading (not the best implementation but not the worst).
 - [ ] Transpiler for .md files to .svelte files to enable static generated sites.
 - [x] Editor (`/editor/:id`) and Creator Dashboard (`/creator/`)